3 Smart Reasons to Get Vocational Training in or Near the Bronx

-- Health Care—This sector accounted for about 28 percent of all jobs in the Bronx in 2012 (the largest share out of all sectors).
-And it also generated the largest number of new openings in the borough from 2007 to 2012.*
+- Health Care—This sector accounted for 27 percent of all jobs in the Bronx in 2017 (the largest share out of all sectors).
+And it also generated the largest number of new openings in the borough from 2007 to 2017.*

 - Hospitality and Culinary Services—Manhattan might be the biggest tourist draw in New York City, but the Bronx also gets a lot of visitors who come to enjoy attractions like Yankee Stadium and the 250-acre New York Botanical Garden.
-In fact, in terms of job growth, the fastest-growing sector in the Bronx from 2007 to 2012 was accommodation and food services, which rose by 26 percent.*
+In fact, in terms of job growth, the fastest-growing sector in the Bronx from 2007 to 2017 was leisure and hospitality, which rose by 54 percent.*

 - Design—No place in America has as many designers as New York City, which has 65 percent more than any other U.S. metropolitan area.
 From 2003 to 2012, employment in the Bronx's design sector rose by almost 40 percent.***

 Other vibrant career areas in and around the Bronx include sectors like social assistance, construction, and information technology.

 3. Student-Friendly Advantages